yanfonseca/mytutorials/shell.md

 # Introduction to Shell

+   An Introduction to command line, some really good tips that can hope you do some specic things using the Terminal window.

 ### Checking installation
 * which - Used with a program.
    - which bash.
 It prints where bash is installed.